 Graco now allows the use of European belt routing (aka Euro-routing) for baseless installation of all SnugRide CRs with Click Connect (including all SnugLock models) in the U.S. and Canada.
 This permission is stated in the most recent instructions of most SnugRide models, but is also retroactively given on units of Click Connect SnugRides that do not state this permission in the instructions.
-(Go to the FAQ section at www.gracobaby.com to find written permission from Graco.)
+(Go to the FAQ section at www.gracobaby.com and search Euro to find written permission from Graco.)

 SnugRide models that may not be installed using Euro-routing in baseless mode are those called Classic Connect.
 Classic Connect models include, but are not limited to, all units with a 22-pound upper weight limit and many with a rear-adjust harness.
 According to Graco, Classic Connect models were discontinued in October 2017.
 Therefore, while fewer and fewer of these models will be in use going forward, be aware that there will be unexpired units in use until late 2024.

 The Euro-routing method, as shown in the image above, involves routing the lap portion of a seat belt through the traditional belt path and then wrapping the shoulder portion behind the CR shell.
 (For routing on SnugRides, check instructions for any specified use of a guide on the CR shell.
 However, for most units—including any with retroactive permission—simply route the shoulder belt across the back of the CR, underneath the protruding part used to connect the CR to a stroller.)

 While Euro-routing is not a typical installation method in the U.S. and Canada, it has become more common over the past several years.
 An SRN article five years ago described this installation method as emerging at the time, and even more CR models offer this option today.
 Today’s caregivers are likely to find the technique more useful than ever, given the rise in popularity of ride-sharing.